 What else should I watch?

 Non-Pixar films can still be worth tracking down, though.
-Happy Feet (6) is an unusual combination of musical and penguins but great fun, though probably more for kids than adults.
-Of course, The Muppets (7) never go out of fashion as their recent revival is a stonking mix of catchy songs, characters you all know and love and slapstick comedy.
+Happy Feet is an unusual combination of musical and penguins but great fun, though probably more for kids than adults.
+Of course, The Muppets never go out of fashion as their recent revival is a stonking mix of catchy songs, slapstick comedy and a wide array of characters you all know and love.

 © 2015 Benjamin Cox